Hey Church Family,

 No “In-Person” Gatherings This Weekend

 As you’ve probably seen on the news, COVID-19 cases have drastically increased in the city of Abilene.
 The latest update (July 3rd) includes 40 new cases and 23 hospitalizations.
-The vast majority of these new cases are among young people 20-40 years old (as you can see from the graphic below).
+The vast majority of these new cases are among young people 20-40 years new (as you can see from the graphic below).

 Some of these infections include people from our very own congregation.
 I personally know of two people who have tested positive and are experiencing symptoms such as high fevers, body aches, coughing, etc. One of our members is even being tested for pneumonia due to his extended fight against this virus over the last week.
 Things are hitting “close to home” and it’s difficult to watch.